Send Me Workshop Updates!

-Come join The Year of Mud in June 2014 for a 4 day Timber Frame Workshop in the beautiful Appalachian foothills, outside of Berea, Kentucky.
+Ever wonder what it’s like to build a timber frame structure from the ground up?
+Join The Year of Mud this summer for a 7 day Timber Frame Workshop at South Slope Farm, our homestead in the beautiful Appalachian foothills outside Berea, Kentucky.

-Using timeless techniques and traditional hand tools, students will learn how to lay out, join, and raise a simple timber frame pavilion.
-Learn valuable new carpentry skills working as a team to construct a small outdoor shelter in a gorgeous mountain setting, and discover what it takes to build a long-lived timber structure — without depending on nails or screws.
-Celebrate the summer solstice and raise a timber frame with us!
+Using timeless techniques and traditional hand tools, students will learn how to lay out, join, and raise a beautiful timber frame structure.
+Learn valuable new carpentry skills working as a team in a gorgeous mountain setting, and discover what it takes to build a long-lived timber structure — without depending on nails or screws.
+Our workshops are highly personalized and life-enriching experiences that you will cherish.

 - Cost and Discounts: